JamesA-usa/JamesA-usa/README.md

 ## Hi there 👋

 #### During my DoD career I developed a passion for python which led me to study Data Science at the Wester Governors University.
+In between classes, I study cybersecurity as a hobby where I get a chance to use my data analytics knowledge to automate common cybersecurity steps.
 <!--
 **JamesA-usa/JamesA-usa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.